-EASTBOURNE - An example of a beach that is no longer used by fishermen is Eastbourne where there is an extant Fisherman's Agreement, but where it appears that the present system is not working.
-These fishermen now work mainly from Sovereign Harbour where berthing fees add cost to fish and where waning fish supplies mean imports and aquaculture - making a nonsense of traditional values.
+EASTBOURNE - An example of a beach that is only used by a small number of fishermen is Eastbourne where there is an extant Fisherman's Agreement, but where it appears that the present system is not working.
+Most local fishermen are now work mainly from Sovereign Harbour where berthing fees add cost to fish and where waning fish supplies mean imports and aquaculture - making a nonsense of traditional values.

 If we really mean to provide food sustainably we need to address many issues to improve agriculture, where agriculture includes fisheries.
 We need to plan ahead and develop technology that at the moment we think that we may not need - because a miracle will save us - and everything will be alright.